 We offer routine appointments in the morning and afternoon that are bookable two weeks in advance by telephone or at reception.

-For patients who are unable to attend during normal surgery hours we have early morning (7:00 - 8:00am) clinics on Wednesdays and Thursdays plus a late clinic (6.30 - 8.00pm) on Tuesdays We have limited capacity within these clinics limited appointments so it is important that if you make an appointment but cannot attend you need to let us know as if you DO NOT ATTEND you may not be able to re-book another one.
+For patients who are unable to attend during normal surgery hours we have late clinics (6.30 - 8.00pm) on Tuesdays.
+We have limited capacity within these clinics limited appointments so it is important that if you make an appointment but cannot attend you need to let us know as if you DO NOT ATTEND you may not be able to re-book another one.

 Telephone Assessment Clinic and Same Day Appointments

 You will be given advice, a future or same day appointment as appropriate.
 Please phone early in the morning if you think you need to be seen on the same day, as appointments are allocated between the clinicians on duty that day and please have your telephone number to hand to give to reception.